 To the north of the site is Silvertown Tunnel’s northern entrance:

-To the south-east a controversial three-story distribution centre is planned with a huge number of daily lorry movements.
+To the south-east a controversial three-story distribution centre is planned with a large number of daily lorry movements if built.

 Local residents are already unhappy about the prospects of pollution.

-New residents to this scheme will be sandwiched between the tunnel and lorry park.
+New residents to the scheme will be sandwiched between the tunnel and lorry park.

 460 homes are proposed for the first phase with the rest of the site following later.
 It will see demolition of former Carlsberg Tetley brewery buildings which are now used as artist studios.